-Thank you for your interest in doing business with the Clay County Sheriff’s Office (FL).
-The two main points of contact for doing business with our agency are the CCSO Purchasing Unit and the CCSO Civil Section.
+Thank you for your interest in doing business with the Clay County Sheriff’s Office (CCSO).
+The two main points of contact for doing business with our agency are the CCSO Purchasing Section and the CCSO Civil Section.

-The main objective of the Clay County Sheriff’s Office Purchasing Unit is the acquisition of quality goods and services at the lowest cost; we are constantly seeking new sources of supply.
+The main objective of the Clay County Sheriff’s Office Purchasing Section is the acquisition of quality goods and services at the lowest cost.
+We are constantly seeking new sources of supply.
 The Clay County Sheriff’s Office welcomes your participation in these efforts and promises to treat all vendors fairly.
-Should you have questions that are not answered here, please contact our Purchasing Unit at (904) 213-6029.

-We strive to keep a list of vendors who can provide all commodities/services/products needed to ensure the daily as well as special operations of the Sheriff’s Office.
-If you would like to be added to our Vendor List, let our Purchasing Director know.
-Please include your business name, product, address, telephone/fax numbers and contact person info in any correspondence.
-Pursuant to State Statutes 274,705, and 932, the Clay County Sheriff’s Office periodically offers for sale to the general public unclaimed lost/abandoned property, unclaimed evidence, seized property and surplus equipment.
-The agency reserves the right to reject any and all bids and to accept only bids that, in its best judgment, are in the best interest of the county and/or the Sheriff’s Office.
+Pursuant to State Statutes 274,705 and 932, the Clay County Sheriff’s Office periodically offers for sale to the general public unclaimed lost/abandoned property, unclaimed evidence, seized property and surplus equipment.
+The agency reserves the right to reject any and all bids and to accept only bids that in its best judgment are in the best interest of the county and/or the sheriff’s office.
 The Clay County Sheriff’s Office uses the services of the auction company Public Surplus.
 You can view available auction items by visiting the Public Surplus website.

-For your own protection, you should always make certain that a purchase order has been issued to your company before making deliveries of service or merchandise or incurring any expenses with the exception of emergency situations.
+Vendors should always make certain that a purchase order has been issued before making deliveries of service or merchandise or incurring any expenses with the exception of emergency situations.

-All Bids and RFP’s must be submitted in a sealed envelope and identified as indicated in the specifications.
-These may be delivered by mail or personally.
+All bids and RFP’s must be submitted in a sealed envelope and identified as indicated in the specifications and delivered by mail or personally.
 All bids will be opened publicly on the date and time indicated in the specifications.
 Bids received after the specified date and time will not be eligible.

-The Clay County Sheriff’s Office is exempt from the payment of all federal excise taxes and sales taxes of the State of Florida.
-The Sheriff’s Office will provide exemption certificates or provide our Tax ID Number when requested.
+The Clay County Sheriff’s Office is exempt from the payment of all federal excise taxes and sales taxes of the state of Florida.
+The sheriff’s office will provide exemption certificates and/or provide our Tax ID Number upon request.